No Forced Entry Insurance Risk

 Where the Garage Shield Fits

-By blocking the emergency release from being reached from outside, the Garage Shield forces an intruder to choose a different path — one that does leave evidence.
+By blocking the emergency release from being reached from outside, the Garage Shield forces an intruder to choose a different path.
+One that does leave evidence.
 They have to break a window.
 They have to kick a door.
 They have to do something that triggers your alarm or wakes you up.

 That’s the change.
 The break-in either doesn’t happen, or it happens loudly, with damage your insurer can see and your alarm system can detect.